-- Staff and families will be trained and educated in sanitation and hygiene instruction through thorough training and review of protocols (See Appendix E). - Within cohorts, we will emphasize strong hygienic practice. - Cleaning hands at key times with soap and water for at least 20 seconds, or an alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not readily available, is essential. - Build time into daily routines for students and staff to wash hands. - Families will be constantly reminded to maintain hygiene and distancing at home and in the community.
+- Staff and families will be trained and educated in sanitation and hygiene instruction through training and review of protocols (See Appendix C) - Within cohorts, we will emphasize strong hygienic practice. - Cleaning hands at key times with soap and water for at least 20 seconds, or an alcoholbased hand sanitizer with at least 60% alcohol if soap and water are not available, is essential. - Build time into daily routines for students and staff to wash hands. - Families will be constantly reminded to maintain hygiene and distancing at home and in the community.